yhlong0/IntellectCapital/Notes/2022/designingDataIntensiveApp.md

 25. A transaction is a way for an application to group several reads and writes together into a logical unit.
 26. Durability mean that the data has been successfully copied to some number of nodes.
 In order to provide a durability guarantee, a database must wait until these writes or replications are complete before reporting a transaction as successfully committed.
 27. Executing transactions serially is implemented in VoltDB, Redis.
 A system designed for single-threaded execution can sometimes perform better than a system that supports concurrency, because it can avoid the coordination overhead of locking.
+28. Linearizability: the basic idea is to make a system appear as if there were only one copy of the data, and all operations on it are atomic.
+With this guarantee, even though there may be multiple replicas in reality, the application does not need to worry about them.